arnopo/oe-manifest/README.md

 ### Flashing the image

-2 solutions:
+Two possibilities:

+* Install and use the STM32CubeProgrammer tool
+Faster and more adapted for the stm32mp157F-DK2 board support See the wiki user guide for more information: https://wiki.st.com/stm32mpu/wiki/STM32MP1_Distribution_Package#Flashing_the_built_image

-* Populate the sdcard
+* Populate the sdcard using dd
+The wic image built for the stm32mp157C-DK2 but compatible with the stm32mp157F-DK2 board ( with Cortex-A7 frequency limited to 650 MHZ)
 ```
 cd tmp-glibc/deploy/images/stm32mp1-openamp
 sudo dd of=/dev/sdb iflag=fullblock oflag=direct conv=fsync status=progress if=st-image-core-openstlinux-weston-stm32mp1-openamp.wic
 ```
-* Use the STM32CubeProgrammer tool
-See the wiki user guide for more information: https://wiki.st.com/stm32mpu/wiki/STM32MP1_Distribution_Package#Flashing_the_built_image

 ## Building the Zephyr distribution

 ### Initializing the OpenEmbedded build environment